Frequently Asked Questions

 Can my dogs stay together?

 Yes, dogs from the same family can stay together in the same suite providing we have a family suite available at time of booking.
-Please note that it is our policy to separate dogs boarding together during feeding time.
+Please note, it is our policy to separate dogs boarding together during feeding time.
 If your dogs prefer to eat together, please just let our staff know at check-in.

 Can you administer my dog’s medication?